InnovaPolitica/Pawah-tech-for-human-rights/README.md

 ## Participation Guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md) and the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+By participating, you are expected to uphold to them.
 Please report unacceptable behavior to cristian.leon@asuntosdelsur.org.

 ## MozSprint